English Language and Literature Reading List

 Week 2 – Second Place

 This week, we look at the relationship between ‘literature’, ‘history’ and ‘reality’.
-Is our understanding of a literary text dependant on familiarity with its compositional history, and in what ways is a text conditioned by the material conditions of its production?
+Is our understanding of a literary text dependant on familiarity with its compositional history, and in what ways is a text determined by the material conditions of its production?
 We’ll also think about whether a literary text is always (or ever) a representation of the world, the relationship between institutional power and literature, and the place of the discipline of literary studies in academia today.

 Primary texts (extracts to be provided):

-William Wordsworth ‘Lines Composed a Few Miles above Tintern Abbey’ (1798)
+- William Wordsworth ‘Lines Composed a Few Miles above Tintern Abbey’ (1798)

-Rachel Cusk Second Place (2021)
+- Rachel Cusk Second Place (2021)

 Secondary texts: